goat-community/goat-docs/docs/workspace/catalog.md

 # Catalog

-**Data Catalog** is a comprehensive listing of all [geospatial datasets](../further_reading/glossary#geospatial-data) available for exploration and analysis.
-A wide range of datasets are provided by Plan4Better, our authoritative partners and [open source](../further_reading/glossary#open-source) datasets, ensuring **reliability and accuracy** for your GIS projects.
+The **Data Catalog** is a comprehensive listing of all [geospatial datasets](../further_reading/glossary#geospatial-data) available for exploration and analysis.
+A wide range of datasets are provided by Plan4Better, our authoritative partners and [open source](../further_reading/glossary#open-source) libraries, ensuring a **reliabile and accurate** database for your GIS projects.

 ![Data Catalog in GOAT](/img/workspace/catalog/catalog_general.png "Data Catalog in GOAT")